Sam Fisher (Australian footballer): First finals match

-Best & Fairest, All Australian
+Best & Fairest, All-Australian

-Fisher was required to play as a key position back-man after a season ending injury to teammate Matt Maguire early in the 2008 season.
+Fisher was required to play as a key-position backman after a season-ending injury to teammate Matt Maguire early in the 2008 season.
 He played in St Kilda's 2008 National Australia Band Cup winning team, the club's first pre-season cup win since 2004.
-Fisher had a strong season, averaging 22 disposals and 8 marks a game at the end of a regular season where St Kilda made a late charge to the finals, securing a top 4 qualification with a win in the final round.
+Fisher had a strong season, averaging 22 disposals and 8 marks a game at the end of a regular season where St Kilda made a late charge to the finals, securing a top-4 qualification with a win in the final round.
 Fisher was included in the All-Australian team on the half-back flank, the first time he had been awarded that honour.
-Fisher also won the Saints Trevor Barker Award for the best and fairest player in the 2008 season.
+Fisher also won the Saints' Trevor Barker Award for the 2008 season.
 He polled 680 votes to finish ahead of Nick Riewoldt, who polled 643 votes.
-He marked the ball more than 10 times in 11 of his 25 matches, playing in all 3 of St Kilda's Finals matches for the Season, where the Saints season ended in the Preliminary Final.
+He marked the ball more than 10 times in 11 of his 25 matches, playing in all 3 of St Kilda's Finals matches for the season, where the Saints season ended in the Preliminary Final.